MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/overview.md

 ---
-title: Azure modules for Node.js
+title: Azure modules for JavaScript
-description: Overview of the Azure management and service modules for Node.js
+description: Overview of the Azure management and service modules for JavaScript
 author: rloutlaw
 ms.author: routlaw
 manager: routlaw